collector-bank/collector-dev-quiz/Readme.md

 # Collector Developer Quiz

-A collection of programming challanges / coding katas.
+A collection of programming challenges / coding katas.